 - vote in elections.

-More information about the privileges and responsibilities of Australian citizenship can be found in the Australian citizenship: your right, your responsibility Commonwealth Government document.
+More information about the privileges and responsibilities of Australian citizenship can be found on the Department of Home Affairs website.